-I read all books from Kenya Hara, art director of Muji, and one of the leading designers of Japan.
-But I also read the old and famous books In Praise of Shadows by Jun’ichirō Tanizaki and Reflections on Japanese Taste: The Structure of Iki by Kuki Shūzō.
+I read all books from Kenya Hara, the art director of Muji, and one of the leading designers of Japan.
+Additionally, I read the old and famous books In Praise of Shadows by Jun’ichirō Tanizaki and Reflections on Japanese Taste: The Structure of Iki by Kuki Shūzō.
 I read a compendium on all major Japanese currents of Art and Aesthetics, from glamorous gold-loaded styles to minimalistic Zen styles.
 I mapped out my research in detail in this mind-map.

 Shibui – Subtle Elegance

 It has its origins in the Muromachi period (1336-1573).
 In this period fell the Ōnin War (応仁の乱, Ōnin no Ran), a ten-year-long war that destroyed immense amounts of cultural value, beautiful art, statues, and temples.
-The Shōgun Ashikaga Yoshimasa handed over the power to his son and retired in the area of Kyoto and spend his life reflecting on taste and aesthetics.
-The new simple and quiet art forms emerged likely out of philosophical resignation about the cultural loss.
+The Shōgun Ashikaga Yoshimasa handed over the power to his son and retired to the area of Kyoto and spend his life reflecting on taste and aesthetics.
+The new simple and quiet art forms emerged, likely out of philosophical resignation about the cultural loss.

 By the seventeenth century, it had become a distinct sense of beauty.
 It’s closely related to the art form of wabi-sabi, but should not be confused with it.